Steiner-254/Android-Spy-App/RoadMap.md

 >> `Avoid several testing of the login credentials as they will cause Rate Limit alert and victim will be notified to change login credentials!`

-5. Access the Gmail Account.
+5. Access the Gmail Account `USE PREMIUM VPN TO LOGIN`
 - Using the OTP & Correct credentials (username and password). access the gmail account fully.

 >> `REMEMBER To DELETE the notification (email accessed by different device) - On Both Inbox & Recycle Bin`

 >> `If possible be quick in this process`

-6. Access the YouTube Account [Lateral-Movement]
+6. Access the YouTube Account [Lateral-Movement] - `STAY CONNECTED TO A PREMIUM VPN`
 - Using the full access to the Gmail Account, escalate and access the YouTube channel/account.

 7. Delete all the videos.